Gdoc/Admin

 We have already noted that taxes on goods and services tend to be less important in high-income countries than in low-income countries.
 Here we want to focus on the relative importance of different forms of commodity taxation.

 The visualization plots the evolution of VAT and excise taxes in the OECD.
-The figures correspond to OECD averages and all values are expressed as percentage of total taxation.
+The figures correspond to OECD averages and all values are expressed as a percentage of total taxation.
 These figures give us an idea of the evolution of the importance of different forms of commodity taxation in OECD countries.

-As we can see, the composition of consumption taxes has fundamentally changed in the OECD over the last few decades: the weight of consumption taxes has been stable, because the substantially increased importance of VAT has been effectively balanced by a reduction in importance of other taxes on specific goods and services, the bulk of which are excise taxes.
+As we can see, the composition of consumption taxes has fundamentally changed in the OECD over the last few decades: the weight of consumption taxes has been stable because the substantially increased importance of VAT has been effectively balanced by a reduction in the importance of other taxes on specific goods and services, the bulk of which are excise taxes.

 How do statutory consumption tax rates compare across countries?

-This visualization shows that value added tax rates are similar in developed and developing countries, which suggests that the differences we observe in revenue between regions, are likely due to differences in compliance.
+This visualization shows that value-added tax rates are similar in developed and developing countries, which suggests that the differences we observe in revenue between regions are likely due to differences in compliance.
 In fact, this is not only specific to commodity taxation – Besley and Persson (2013)1 show that developed countries tend to raise much more income-tax revenue than developing countries with comparable statutory rates, which suggests that the tax base in low-income countries is more strongly affected by compliance difficulties.

 In summary, the evidence suggests that fiscal capacity (i.e. the extent to which countries can extract revenues through taxation at any given level of economic activity) is considerably less developed in poor countries.